axeltanxl/axeltan.com/pages/about.md

 - **Linux** 🐧
 - **Python** 🐍

-Some of the technologies I'm currently learning/planning to learn include:
+Some of the technologies I'm currently learning include:

 - **Docker** 🚢
 - **Kubernetes** ☸️